There are lots of moving parts involved in a home-delivery CSA. Here are some important points that you'll want to know

 ♦ If there's anything that is not self-explanatory about your location, please contact us with specific instructions, i.e., back porch, front porch, unlocked vestibule, leave with doorman, locked gate, etc.

 ♦ For primetime deliveries, we generally won't ring a doorbell or call after 9pm unless we have a prior OK to do so; feel free to contact us with specific instructions if you'd like us to buzz or knock, or to call your home phone.

-♦ In general, where we don't make a direct hand-off or otherwise make contact, we'll send you a text message upon delivery so that you know your share is delivered.
+♦ For primetime deliveries, where we don't make a direct hand-off or otherwise make contact, we'll send you a text message upon delivery so that you know your share is delivered.

-♦ If you have a locked gate or lobby and are planning to give us a key, please give it to your driver or make arrangements with Robin.
+♦ If you have a locked gate or lobby and are planning to give us a key, please give it to your driver or make arrangements with Sean.
 Don't mail it to the farm!
 Please note that we only mark keys by street name, never the address or customer name.

 ♦ We strongly recommend that you put a cooler out at your desired location to receive your share; as the weather gets warmer, an ice pack or two will go a long way to keeping the produce fresh longer.

 ♦ If you have any problems or concerns about your delivery, please call Sean at 608-335-1198.

 What is it and what do I do with it?
 Our website has a wealth of information about most of the crops we grow.
 Under Recipes & More you'll have access to

 ♦ our Crop Calendar with links to a separate page for each, including photos to help you identify what you've received, as well as storage tips and recipes

 ♦ a handy Recipe Index with recipes categorized by crop, season, meal type, and more

 ♦ a list of Preparation Tips which itemizes various styles of cooking and information on various methods of preserving fresh produce

 In our weekly newsletters and sneak peeks, we'll kickstart your cooking plans with ideas and links to recipes.